skyflowapi/skyflow-node/README.md

   ]
 }
 ```
-#### Delete
+### Delete

 To delete data from the vault, use the `delete(records, options?)` method of the Skyflow client.
-The `records` parameter takes an array of records to delete in the following format.
+The `records` parameter takes an array of records with `id` and `table` to delete in the following format.
 The `options` parameter is optional and takes an object of deletion parameters.
 Currently, there are no supported deletion parameters.

 Call schema: